 Associate Professor Child Behavior, Talent and creativity, Department of special education, Collage of Education, Najran University, Saudi Arabia.

 Autism spectrum disorder (ASD) is a neurodevelopmental condition of heterogeneous etiology, categorized by social communication deficits, repetitive or restrictive behaviors and interests.
-Epidemiological studies have shown that the incidence of autism is increasing and its treatment is vitally important.
-Therefore, the purpose of this study was to investigate the effectiveness of vitamins, minerals, essential fatty acid, and a gluten-free and casein-free (GFCF) diet as a treatment for children with ASD.
-The existing nutrition and dietary therapies were investigated and their effects on ASD symptoms were discussed briefly.
-Reviewing the studies showed that nutritional and dietary therapies can improve the core symptoms of ASD.
-This review investigated the importance of vitamins, minerals, essential fatty acids and GFCF diet.
-Recent studies have suggested that nutrition and dietary supplements may play an active role in improving symptoms of ASD.
+Epidemiological studies display that the incidence of autism is increasing, and the treatment of autism is vitally important.
+Therefore, the purpose of this article is to reorganize evidence on the effectiveness of vitamins, minerals, essential Fatty Acid, and a Gluten-Free and Casein-Free (GFCF) diet as a treatment for children with ASD.
+The existing nutrition and dietary therapies have been lectured and their effects on ASD symptoms have been discussed briefly considering specific research.
+Reviewing the studies showed that nutritional and dietary therapies improved the core symptoms of ASD.
+This review article investigates the importance of vitamins, minerals, essential fatty acids and GFCF diet and the recent studies suggested that nutrition and dietary supplements may play an active role in improving symptoms of ASD.